Bricktech2000/Notes/notes/improved expression evaluation.md

 at the [[time]]stamp included in the URL above, the teacher divided both sides of the equality by the value $a \cdot b$ without adding the restriction required by the rule above. if he had added the restriction $a \cdot b + 0$, it would've been a [[contradiction]] with the equality $a = b$

-> **note**: by using the symbol $>$, the [[quantifier#universal quantifier]], to denote the restriction, there is technically no contradiction. the right way to think of the equation is the following: as we know the restriction is always $\bot$, the equation on the left is true _for all $\bot$_, meaning it is never true. this is crucially different form a [[contradiction]], as that would mean all other equations in the same context are rendered invalid.
+> **note** by using the symbol $>$, the [[quantifier#universal quantifier]], to denote the restriction, there is technically no contradiction. the right way to think of the equation is the following: as we know the restriction is always $\bot$, the equation on the left is true _for all $\bot$_, meaning it is never true. this is crucially different form a [[contradiction]], as that would mean all other equations in the same context are rendered invalid.

 ### second attempt with multiplication by zero